flutter/packages/packages/dynamic_layouts/README.md

 ## Usage

-In this package, we use *DynamicGridViews* that are a class that is inherited
+In this package, we use `DynamicGridViews` that are a class that is inherited from the normal `GridView`.
+You can use this `DynamicGridView` with constructors that have the specific `SliverGridDelegate` like `DynamicGridView.wrap` or if you want to have a more efficient option you can still use `DynamicGridView.builder` that works the same as `GridView.builder`.

 ### Wrap

+The following are simple examples of how to use `DynamicGridView.wrap` and `DynamicGridView.builder` with the `SliverGridDelegateWithWrapping` delegate.

 ```dart
 final List<Widget> children = List.generate(